Sayed94h/diy-wiki/project-planning/development-strategy.md

 - read each file and check if it contents any word with "#" at the beginning
 - store all words with "#" in an array
 - send the array as a json file with the status "ok"

+## 1. tag-in-files

+**As a user I would like to be able to find all tags inside files in the database**

+This part is done in a branch called `tag-in-files` This branch is merged to the master after is was completed

+#### tasks

+- look inside a directory for file names
+- read each file and check if it contents any word with "#" at the beginning
+- store all words with "#" in an array
+- store the the file name which contains a specific tag in another array
+- remove the file name extension
+- send the array as a json file with the status "ok"
+- remove duplicates of tags from the route "/api/tags/all"